Grooming an Akita: 10 Most Important Do’s and Don’ts

 1. Don’t rush

-akita grooming
+akita shedding

 Would you appreciate it if your hairstylist or nail technician were in a rush?
 Absolutely not.
 And your Akita wouldn’t, either.
 Hasty grooming an Akita can cause stress and even lead to life-threatening mistakes.
 Do not rush!